Home Contents Index Member Center Download Collect! Users Help

 The Toolbar Menu

-The Toolbar Menu is displayed at the top of the screen and contains buttons for performing several basic functions.
-This is described in more detail in the section below entitled "Menus."
+The Toolbar Menu is displayed at the top of the screen and contains buttons for performing several basic functions like enter a New entry, fast-path to the First or Last record in a list, Edit an entry, etc.

 Status Bar